ThorChristiansen2/Bachelor_project_Sensor_Based_Navigation_For_Drones/README.md

 The source-code for the VO-pipeline is found in the branch Drone2020.
 This code is based upon exercises and the mini project from the course "Vision Algorithms for Mobile Robotics" offered at ETH Zürich in the fall semester of 2019 and taught by Prof. Dr. Davide Scaramuzza and Ph.D. students Mathias Gehrig and Daniel Gehrig.

 Moreover a file called Matrix.h is also used.
-This file was made by Prof. Bjarne Stoustrup.
+This file was made by Prof. Bjarne Stoustrup, the founder of the programming language C++.

 Updated on the 11th of August 2020.